Dr. Jody Heymann

 aearle (at) ph.ucla.edu

-Alison Earle, PhD, is a Senior Work-Family Policy Analyst at the WORLD Policy Analysis Center.
-Dr. Earle’s research focuses on how labor and employment policies affect the health, wellbeing, and economic security of working families in the United States and worldwide.
-While at the Harvard School of Public Health, Dr. Earle was the Co-director with Dr. Jody Heymann of the Project on Global Working Families, and managed a large research team developing the first truly global labor policy database, the Work, Family, Equity Index.
-Dr. Earle conducted some of the first national studies on disparities in access to paid leave and schedule flexibility in the United States, and the first globally comparative analysis of paid sick days policies.
-Earle has over 60 publications and with co-author Dr. Jody Heymann, published her first book Raising the Global Floor: Dismantling the Myth that We Can’t Afford Good Working Conditions for Everyone (Stanford University Press, 2010).
-Dr. Earle has provided expert testimony at Massachusetts congressional hearings on proposed paid family and medical leave and paid sick days legislation, and at U.S. congressional briefings on afterschool policy and funding.
-Earle received the 2006 Journal of Comparative Policy Analysis Best Article Award for her article examining the link between economic competitiveness and paid sick days policy and the 2014 Lawrence Klein Award for the Best Article in Monthly Labor Review for her article examining job characteristics of minority and immigrant working parents.
-She taught courses on the translation of public health research into action, and the effects of social policy on children’s health.
+Alison Earle, MPP PhD, is a Senior Work-Family Policy Analyst at the WORLD Policy Analysis Center.
+Dr. Earle’s research has examined how labor and social policies affect human health and economic security in the United States and globally.
+Most recently, she has focused on how variation in U.S. state policy designs results in racial/ethnic, gender and economic disparities in access to job-protected paid family, medical and sick leave.
+Early in her career, while at the Harvard School of Public Health, Dr. Earle conducted some of the first national studies on disparities in access to employer-provided paid leave and schedule flexibility in the United States.
+She also co-directed the Project on Global Working Families with Dr. Jody Heymann and managed a large research team that developed the first truly global labor policy database, the Work, Family, Equity Index.
+Earle has over 70 publications and with co-author Dr. Jody Heymann published the book, Raising the Global Floor: Dismantling the Myth that We Can’t Afford Good Working Conditions for Everyone (Stanford University Press, 2010).
+Dr. Earle has provided expert testimony at Massachusetts congressional hearings on paid family and medical leave and paid sick days legislation, and at U.S. congressional briefings on afterschool policy and funding.
 Dr. Earle received an M.P.P. from the Ford School of Public Policy at the University of Michigan, and a Ph.D. in Public Policy from Harvard University.

 Laurel Grzesik-Mourad